Clergy & Staff

 A life-long resident of St Paul, he married Tracey Cass at Temple of Aaron in 1993 and they have two children who have completed nearly all of our educational programs, Samantha and Jessica.
 Ken celebrated his Bar Mitzvah and confirmation at the synagogue.
 He earned degrees in business and law at the University of Minnesota.
 Tracey ran our school art program for 18 years and is currently a valued full-time employee at the St Paul JCC guiding family educational programs.

 The future holds new challenges as our membership evolves and asks the synagogue to do some new things while relying on us to retain some of the old traditions that have made Temple of Aaron distinctive for over 100 years of operation.
 Ken was pleased with the hard work completed by the Strategic Planning Committee and the current challenge is to convert the discussed concepts into practical action plans to improve the synagogue experience for a larger percentage of our members.
-Email Ken Agranoff or call 651-698-8874 ext.
-106 with any questions.
+Email Ken Agranoff or call 651-252-6406 with any questions.

 Director of Youth and Family Programming